Docs > Configuration > RCA Workspace > RCA Bot

 After activation, a pop-up will come up where you can click the Activate button.

-After clicking, the vuRCA BOT will start creating the required pipelines.
+After clicking, the vuRCABot will start creating the required pipelines.
 Once the pipelines are created, all the signals configured in the workspace activation buttons will be switched on.

-You can click the right arrow to go to the next section >> Bot Settings.
+You can click on the Next button at the bottom right to go to the next section, Bot Settings.

 You can specify the Topological Correlation Frequency (in minutes) and Training Frequency (in Days).